claret-srl/ROMANTIG/README.md

  - The ideal duration of a production cycle.
  - A time step and a starting date and time to group the data.

-To do so, please change the `.config` file found in the `oee_service` folder, prior to run the service.
-You have to set the following variables:
+To do so, please change the `.config` file found in the `oee_service` folder, prior to run the service, setting the following variables:

-### Machine States

 > **Warning**
 > Be sure that the name of the states written in the config file perfectly match those that are written by your process, so that the microservice can correctly identify them

+### Machine States

 The machine states to be considered as a successful conclusion of the production cycle (i.e. an item is successfully created):